 Principles

 1. International regular services are subject to authorization.
-The authorization issued by the competent Authorizing authority, is based on the model shown in Annex [II] and is valid for the whole journey.
+The authorization issued by the Authorizing authority, is based on the model shown in Annex [II] and is valid for the whole journey.

 2. Special regular services shall not require authorization if they are covered by a contract concluded between the organiser and the carrier.
 Empty journeys by vehicles in connection with special regular services shall likewise not require authorization.